pyroscope/pyrocore/docs/usage-std-config.rst

 ^^^^^^^^^^^^

-This section provides details on the use of the features that are added by the :ref:`standard rTorrent configuraiton include <rtorrent-pyro-rc>`.
+This section provides details on the use of the features that are added by the :ref:`standard rTorrent configuration include <rtorrent-pyro-rc>`.
 Many of them work on a vanilla release of rTorrent – but see the note below.

 See also the `full list of additional features`_ in the rTorrent-PS documentation.